Half-Life Calculator

 How to Use the Half-Life Calculator

-Core formula: N(t) = N₀ × (1/2)^(t/t½)
+N(t) = N₀ × (1/2)^(t / T)

 Where:

-N(t) = remaining amount at time t
+N(t) = amount remaining at time t

 N₀ = initial amount